truenas/documentation/content/SCALETutorials/Apps/UsingCatalogs.md

 Type the name of the train TrueNAS should use to retrieve available application information of the catalog.

-Finally, enter the git repository branch TrueNAS should use for the catalog in **Branch**.
+Finally, enter the GitHub repository branch TrueNAS should use for the catalog in **Branch**.
 Leave this set to **main** unless you need to change it.

 Click **Save**.